 Tel: 01392 722828

-My research rests on a core assumption, namely that the study of power relations is central to the study of institutions, practices, norms and values making up society.
-Since some are in a better position to impose and protect their interests than others and at the expense of particular groups, I regard the critique of power relations as an essential component of my sociological imagination.
-Sociology is, as I see it, a progressive force in society: one serving the development of insitutions, practices and norms capable of maximising the freedom of all, under cooperative conditions of existence.
+My research rests on a core assumption, namely that explaining how power relations shape institutions, practices, norms and values making up society is – or at least ought to be – an essential component of sociological research.
+Sociology is, as I see it, a progressive force in society: one critical of oppressive institutions, practices and norms and at the service of envisioning alternative futures.

-More specifically, I am interested in rethinking social critique in such a way as to realise its transformative potential.
+More specifically, I am interested in rethinking sociological critique so as to maximise its transformative potential.
 I do so by updating and revising critical theory, probing neoliberal forms of domination, conceptualising collective forms of emancipation and rethinking socialism.
 I have sought to show, and intend to continue highlighting, the role Cole’s libertarian socialist alternative can be expected to play in breathing new life into socialist thought.

 My areas of interests are: